 They come in 3 main colours - black, black and silver and the most common colour pepper and salt.
 The Kennel Club now also recognizes white Schnauzers.

 Minis thrive on attention, are eager to please and quick to learn vocal commands.
 As a breed they like to be with people and make devoted little companions.
 A Schnauzer left on his own for long periods is not a happy little person.
-They also make excellent little guard dogs as they are quick to bark at strangers but do not become aggressive.
+They tend to be guarded with strangers preferring to reserve their affections for their owners, and make excellent little house dogs as they are quick to bark but do not become aggressive.
 Like everything else the more you put in the more you get out and all our adult dogs have been through Puppy School as babies.